meen986/JavaScript_Projects/README.md

 # Project 02 - Number Increase and Decrease - Part 1
 Automatically increase and decrease number on click. setInterval() is mostly used in this program.

+# Project 02 - Number Increase and Decrease - Part 2
+Increase and decrease number each time you click.
+Used forEach() and target the button on clicking.